 Along with investments in its international connectivity, Vientiane (the capital city of Lao PDR) has taken grants and loans of USD 78 million.
 To implement a Vientiane Sustainable Urban Transport project, they will install 84 km Bus Rapid Transit (BRT) system.
 It will include an 11.5km dedicated bus lane in the central urban area.
 As well as they will install improved parking management and enforcement and traffic management systems by 2021.

 In order to avoid the negative impacts of increased motorization like traffic congestion, unsafe and illegal parking, air pollution, and increased fuel consumption.
 They are planning to implement Vientiane Sustainable Urban Transport project.
 Under this project, an 84 km long Bus Rapid Transit (BRT) system will be installed.
 It will include an 11.5km dedicated bus lane in the central urban area.
 This will lead to improved parking management and traffic management systems.

 The cost of broadband internet in Lao PDR ranks second highest in Asia, in 2015.
 Further, there were only 1000 websites which existed in the Laotian language.
 Many IT systems were not supported by the Laotian language.
 In November 2015, a telecommunications satellite was launched to bring internet services to remote areas of the country (Lao PDR 45%).
 In 2018, 21.9% of people used the internet regularly.

 Landlocked economies suffer from different economic constraints due to distance from major markets.
-These include dependence on coastal neighbors for ocean access and lack of alternative transit routes.
+These include dependence on coastal neighbours for ocean access and lack of alternative transit routes.
 This results in a weak economy and infrastructure.
 However, countries like Lao PDR are trying to grow their GDP at the rate of 6-7% annually.
-Lao connects its seaboard neighboring countries by providing a direct overland transport route which Lao PDR is land-bridge.
+Lao connects its seaboard neighbouring countries by providing a direct overland transport route which Lao PDR is land-bridge.